Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 The route number 23 was for some years vacant and was used by London Transport for marketing purposes.
 However, a use became available in the grand 1992 central London route scheme, which saw many long cross-London routes worked by garages from both ends split in order to aid privatisation.
 One of the routes to be split was the 15, which was curtailed from the east at Paddington, the section beyond to Ladbroke Grove and Westbourne Park becoming the 23.
 The 23 also took over the eastern end of route 9, the logic of which escapes me as the 9 is a shorter route!

+Over the last few years the route had had far more than its fair share of new buses!
 During 2008 First unexpectedly obtained a batch of 10 new Enviro400 bodied Tridents for route 23, stated to be to "upgrade" the route – it is not clear what the reason for this was.
-Whether it is really an upgrade is debateable, as the new vehicles are shorter; although they have more seat downstairs, the layout is much more cramped, and there is reduced (though still adequate) legroom upstairs.
-DN33511 (LK08 FMP) runs along the Strand bus lane on Friday 7 November 2008, passing Charing Cross mainline railway station with Trafalgar Square visible in the background.
-This contraflow bus lane was opened as part of Ken Livingstone's part-pedestrianisation of the square, but presents problems for drivers pulling out onto the main road owing to the acute angle and poor visibility.
+Whether it was really an upgrade is debateable, as the new vehicles were shorter; although they have more seat downstairs, the layout is much more cramped, and there is reduced (though still adequate) legroom upstairs.

-The latest new vehicles to appear on the 23 are four Wright Gemini 2 integrals, a new design which could be regarded as a successor to the Wright Pulsar Gemini as both have VDL chassis components.
-Again, these have appeared replacing older Tridents for unknown reasons, although in this case they are closer to the Tridents' longer length, at 10.4m versus 10.5m.
-WN35004 (LK09 CZS) rounds Marble Arch on Monday 11 May 2009.
-Marble Arch/Speakers Corner was being re-paved/re-landscaped, and some temporary railings and a pile of earth can be seen to the left of the bus.
-Interesting these have standard red advert frames, rather than the gold ones that had been used to denote "premium" spots on buses used on high profile central London routes.
+Then in 2009 arrived four Wright Gemini 2 DL "integrals," a new design which could be regarded as a successor to the Wright Pulsar Gemini as both have VDL chassis components.
+Again, these appeared replacing older Tridents for unknown reasons, although in this case they are closer to the Tridents' longer length, at 10.4m versus 10.5m.

 Navigation